 Brain Donation Programs.
 To better understand the cause, course, and treatment of narcolepsy, leading narcolepsy research institutions have established brain donation programs.
 Donated brains provide an invaluable resource to the future of the narcolepsy community.

-Harvard Medical School’s Brain Donation Program: Dr. Thomas Scammell’s lab is currently accepting brain donations and especially in need of brains from people with well-documented narcolepsy without cataplexy, as much less is understood about this disorder.
+Harvard Medical School’s Brain Donation Program: Dr. Thomas Scammell’s lab is currently accepting brain donations and especially in need of brains from people with narcolepsy over age 70 or with life expectancy less than 5 years.
+The program is especially in need of brains from people with well-documented narcolepsy without cataplexy, as much less is understood about this disorder.
 For more information, contact Dr. Thomas Scammell at firstname.lastname@example.org.

 Additional Research Resources.
 For more information about clinical trials related to narcolepsy, talk with your doctor.
 You also can visit the following Web sites to learn more about research opportunities: